 - VNSNY CHOICE Health Plans (New York).

-The goals of the project are to: (1) support PRIDE plans and their partners in the adoption and implementation of promising care delivery models; and (2) spread actionable information about these innovations to new health plans serving this population as well as the broader health care system.
-CHCS provides participating health plans with opportunities for collaborative learning and direct technical assistance.
-Lessons from PRIDE are shared nationally.
+The goals of the project was to: (1) support PRIDE plans and their partners in the adoption and implementation of promising care delivery models; and (2) spread actionable information about these innovations to new health plans serving this population as well as the broader health care system.
+CHCS provided participating health plans with opportunities for collaborative learning and direct technical assistance.
+Lessons from PRIDE were shared nationally.